WHS issue resolution

-• immediacy of the risk
+• immediacy of the risk,

-• number and location of workers affected
+• number and location of workers affected, and

 • resolution measures, either temporary and/or permanent, that must be implemented and who will be responsible.